 For further information, please contact Tier4Attendance@swansea.ac.uk

-You should keep your College informed of any reasons which are preventing you from engaging/attending.
+You should keep your Faculty/School informed of any reasons which are preventing you from engaging/attending.

-If you need to be absent for a prolonged period – contact your College as soon as possible.
+If you need to be absent for a prolonged period – contact your Faculty/School as soon as possible.

 Absences over 60 days normally mean suspending your studies; it is difficult to catch up after a long absence, for any reason.

-Students on a Tier 4/Student Route visa must have at least 50% of their supervisory sessions in person or via a suitable alternative means (e.g. Zoom) per academic session, unless agreed in advance with Student Compliance Services.
+Students on a Student Route (previously Tier 4) visa who are studying by distance learning outside the UK must have at least 50% of their supervisory sessions in person or via a suitable alternative means (e.g. Zoom) per academic session, unless agreed in advance with Student Compliance Services.